focisrc/eht-databook/README.md

 ```
 jupytext-3.10 --sync --to ipynb [chapter].md
 ```
-All changed made the notebook will be automatically synced to the MyST markdown file.
+All changed made to the notebook will be automatically synced to the MyST markdown file.